Overview

 - Master new cutting-edge approaches to philanthropy, including emerging digital technologies

-- Become an inclusive leader who successfully harnesses the potential of staff and volunteers, develops partnerships with public and private actors; and understands both the funder and funding sides of philanthropy
+- Become inclusive leaders who harness the potential of board members, staff and volunteers, develop partnerships with public and private actors, and understand both the funder and grantee sides of philanthropy

 Programme